 Field-hunting tip

-Look in hydrothermal scheelite-bearing quartz veins in metamorphic rocks country — that is the host setting where felbertalite typically forms.
+Look in hydrothermal scheelite-bearing quartz veins in metamorphic rocks country, the host setting where felbertalite typically forms.
 If you start seeing scheelite, quartz, molybdenite in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, commonly in radial aggregates habit, so train your eye for that shape before scanning the outcrop.